r2r_ctd.reporting¶

 time_valid()

-- property time_range: int¶
+- property time_range: float¶

 Iterate though the stations and count how many are